thyrgle/comfy-website/content/blog/first.md

 edges and incomplete features, but we're in this for the long term.
 Comfy is not an experiment, it's a real game engine meant to be used in real games.

+While Comfy has many examples, the code remains currently undocumented.
+It's something we want to fix very soon, but the core APIs as presented in the examples are very simple and should be understandable without any documentation.
+The core concepts of Comfy are explained in [the comfy book](https://comfyengine.org/book/).
+The code itself is also far from clean, as we've been focusing our efforts on making the engine functional for our games, and only now that Comfy is becoming opensource more people are going to see it.

 If you'd like to see the future direction of Comfy, check out [our Roadmap](https://comfyengine.org/book/roadmap/).